-When you Visit the Orsay Museum, you’ll be amazed by the splendour of the building, which used to be the Orsay train station.
+When you Visit the Orsay Museum, you’ll be amazed by the splendor of the building, which used to be the Orsay train station.
 Then, you’ll be able to see the most beautiful collections of French paintings.
-The Museum has a large number of prevalent works of art that mark important trends in French art history, including impressionism, post-impressionism, cubism, expressionism and fauvism.
+The Museum has a large number of prevalent works of art that mark important trends in French art history, including impressionism, post-impressionism, cubism, expressionism, and Fauvism.

 Monet, Manet, Pissarro, Renoir, Gauguin, Cezanne, Rodin, Poussin, Van Gogh … admire masterpieces by the greatest artists!
 And find tips to access them with skip the line tickets…

 - Orsay Museum prices